Azure/c-pal/linux/devdoc/threadpool_linux_requirements.md

 static int threadpool_work_func(void* param);
 ```

-`threadpool_work_func` executes work items for as long as it can acquire work items from the threadpool's task array.
+`threadpool_work_func` executes work items for as long as it can acquire work items from the threadpool's task queue.

 **SRS_THREADPOOL_LINUX_07_073: [** If `param` is `NULL`, `threadpool_work_func` shall fail and return. **]**